Trip Planning for Cooke City Area

 • Monday Night

-Monday Night: Partly cloudy, with a low around 5.
-West wind 6 to 8 mph.
+Monday Night: Snow.
+Low around 8.
+West wind 6 to 10 mph.
+Chance of precipitation is 100%.

 • Tuesday